 Walk along Burnt Bridge Creek Greenway, an 8-mile trail running alongside Vancouver Lake.
 Take sailing classes at the Vancouver Lake Sailing Club.
 Spend the day enjoying the outdoors with a family picnic or by hanging out on the playground at Franklin Park.
 Get in a round of golf at Lakeview Par 3, which sits right on Vancouver Lake.
 Order a Breakfast Bowl or Waffle Breakfast Sandwich with a cappucino at Latta Da Coffee House & Wine Bar.
 Try the Portabello Mushroom Reuben or Macfredo at Vancouver’s first gastropub, Frontier Public House.
 Or dig into savory Mexican dishes like Pollo Asado or Camarones con Crema at family-friendly El Tapatio.

 - Home Price: $207,925 median purchase price; $1,232 median monthly rent

-- Crime Rate: Safer than 69% of Washington cities
+- Crime Rate: Safer than 93% of Vancouver neighborhoods

 Oakbrook is an ideal neighborhood in Vancouver for families, thanks to its low crime rate, plentiful green space, and good mix of affordable condos, townhomes, and single-family houses.
 Kids can attend excellent schools in the area like Peter S Ogden Elementary School and Martin Luther King Elementary School, and parents will appreciate the easy commutes into the city center or over the river via I-205.